sba22230/BashFiles/README.md

 For when you need to wipe your linux VM and start again.

 A couple of things to note, none of the bash scripts test for previous existance of files or lines, they are designed to run one after the other once.
+The hbase install does not work completely, not sure why and not sure if I will fix it.

 Run the files in this order
 *  1: hadoop_Install.sh